OneMoreSummer/academic-kickstart/content/post/an-investigation-of-the-senior-raes-timeline-of-four-male-professional-english-sports/index.md

 LIMITATIONS

 This is a snapshot of a single season whereas a longitudinal study would offer more validity.
 This study does not compare for levels of performance.
-For example, it counts squad players equally, whereas regardless of how many matches have been played.
+For example, it counts squad players equally regardless of how many matches have been played.

 CONCLUSION